All Episodes

 A Quinnipiac University poll reported today that Americans oppose Obamacare.

-American voters oppose Obama Healthcare Plan, Quinnipiac University National Poll fines.
+American voters oppose Obama healthcare plan, Quinnipiac University national poll fines.

-GOP gets lowest grades since Obama elected.
+GOP gets lowest grade since Obama elected.

-Forty-seven percent of Americans oppose Obamacare.
+47% of Americans oppose Obamacare.

 Only 40% approve of Obamacare in the poll.

-So how does the state controlled media report the news?
+So how does the state-controlled media report the news?

 Here's Bloomberg.

-Voters back Obama over Republicans on health care poll fines.
+Voters back Obama over Republicans on healthcare poll fines.

 That's not at all what the poll found.

-The poll found that 47% of the people oppose Obama's health care plan, 40% oppose it, or in favor of it.
+The poll found that 47% of the people oppose Obama's healthcare plan, 40% oppose it, or in favor of it.

-The dirty little secret is it doesn't matter what the Republicans say, do, or think about health care.
+The dirty little secret is it doesn't matter what the Republicans say, do, or think about healthcare.

 Could the media be any more in the tank?

-That's just that's an example.
+That's just, that's an example.

-Monty Kuligowski.
+Now, from the Americanthinker.com, Monty Kuligowski.

 What are you laughing at?